International Humanitarian Law

 KEY INTERNATIONAL HUMANITARIAN LAW INSTRUMENTS

 Treaties and customary international law are the two main sources of IHL rules and regulations.
-Treaties are agreements between states, and those states that sign on to a treaty are bound by its terms.
-Though a non-state armed group cannot sign a treaty, IHL treaty rules like Common Article Three and Additional Protocol II nonetheless apply to these actors.
+Treaties are agreements between States, and those States that ratify a treaty are bound by its terms.
+Though a non-State armed group cannot sign a treaty, IHL treaty rules like Common Article Three and Additional Protocol II nonetheless apply to these actors.

-The key IHL treaties include the 1907 Hague Regulations, four Geneva Conventions, and their Additional Protocols.
+The key IHL treaties include the 1907 Hague Regulations, the four Geneva Conventions, and their Additional Protocols.